AdobeDocs/commerce-cloud-service.en/help/cloud-guide/environment/variables-deploy.md

 >[!WARNING]
 >
->Do not enable this variable on scaled architecture (split architecture) projects.
+>Do _not_ enable this variable on a [scaled architecture](../architecture/scaled-architecture.md) project.
 It causes Redis connection errors.
 Redis slaves are still active but are not used for Redis reads.
-As an alternative, we recommend the following: use Adobe Commerce 2.3.5 or later on Cloud projects with a scaled architecture, implement a new Redis backend configuration, and implement L2 caching for Redis.
+As an alternative, Adobe recommends to use Adobe Commerce 2.3.5 or later, implement a new Redis backend configuration, and implement L2 caching for Redis.

 >[!TIP]
 >